 MOMORANGI BAY, NEW ZEALAND — Some days, everything just falls into place.
 We didn’t have plans for today, but ended up with a full day of activity in beautiful Queen Charlotte Sound.

-The night before, we saw a brochure for an outfitter just down the road from our campground and decided we wanted to try and go kayaking today, or do a half-kayak/ half-hiking day.
-Without having reservations, we drove from our campground to the outfitter and arrived there at 8:30, just in time for a safety briefing for a group taking a guided trip and a couple of girls from Germany who did a half-day unguided kayak trip.
+The night before, we saw a brochure for an outfitter just down the road from our campground and decided we wanted to try and go kayaking today, or do a half-kayak/half-hiking day.
+Without reservations, we drove from our campground to the outfitter and arrived there at 8:30, just in time for a safety briefing for a group taking a guided trip and a couple of girls from Germany who did a half-day unguided kayak trip.

-So we all drove our cars to the end of the Queen Charlotte Track, where we launched our kayaks — At least we tried to, since our kayak’s rudder cable was snapped.
+So we all drove our cars to the end of the Queen Charlotte Track, where we launched our kayaks — at least we tried to, since our kayak’s rudder cable was snapped.
 So the outfitter drove back, picked up a new kayak and also brought the next group.
 Since the scenery at the beach was stunning, we didn’t mind too much.
 Once the new kayak arrived, we moved our stuff and were off.
 The other group had a set of really nice fiberglass kayaks, which we hoped we would get as a consolation price for having to wait 30 minutes, but our consolation was an extended rental, meaning we didn’t have to adhere to the 12:30 drop-off for the kayak.
 This suited us well, since we wanted to explore a little more and not feel pressured.

 There is a concession stand at Mistletoe Bay selling ice cream and coffee, so Beth checked them out and came back with ice cream, and then we headed out again to take pictures.

 The bay was so beautiful that we didn’t want to leave, so we didn’t.
 Instead, we both (yes, both) went for a swim in the chilly water, floating and watching the scenery from sea level.
-By now, there was a little crowd on the grassy beach, in particular a group a six French who were swimming and sun bathing, and some other people who arrived there by water taxi.
+By now, there was a little crowd on the grassy beach, in particular a group a six French people who were swimming and sun bathing, and some others who arrived there by water taxi.

 Eventually, we had to do the inevitable, change into our hiking shoes and tackle the track back to our car.
 Our outfitter told us to keep walking on the dirt road out of the bay, but we were surprised by how far we had to follow the road — all the way to the top of the saddle.

 The hike out on the track was beautiful, and we finally saw that there really are three bays, the middle one of which was Mistletoe Bay.
 As we hiked along, we saw a pair of wild goats (bad) and three sheep on a farm (cute).
 Hiking out of our bay made us realize just how long of a bay it is.
 In addition the the length of the bay, we had to hike around a number of side canyons, which increased the distance considerably.
-Good thing that we already knew it was going to be 12.5km.
+Good thing that we already knew it was going to be 12.5 kilometers.

 Once we finally had hiked out of the bay, the views changed from the narrow bay with multiple sub-bays to the main sound.
 Given the time of day, the track was now almost completely in shade, and some sections felt like we were hiking at sunset, even though that was still a good three hours off.